celia-brt/canva-reviews-analysis/README.md

 ## 👩‍💻 About This Project

-I'm Celia Breteau, a marketing insights professional transitioning into data analytics.
+I'm Celia Breteau, a marketing insights professional transitioning into data analytics role.
 After 2 years analysing audience profiles and consumer behaviour across 6 industry sectors, I wanted to bring that business instinct into a more technical skillset.